 - Call 111 for free from a landline or mobile phone.

-In an emergency, or if you don’t feel that you can keep yourself safe, go to Accident and Emergency, or call 999 for an ambulance.
+In an emergency, or if you don’t feel that you can keep yourself safe, go to accident and emergency (A&E), or call 999 for an ambulance.
 If you're not in need of immediate medical treatment and unsure what the best option is for you, call NHS 111 who can advise you.

 - Samaritans call 116123 (24 hours, 365 days a year)